ouracademy/ng2-validation/README.md

 #### 1. Import the `ValidationMessagesModule`:
 It is recommended to import `ValidationMessagesModule.forRoot()` in the NgModule of your application.

 The `forRoot` method is a convention for modules that provide a singleton service (such as the Angular 2 Router), you can also use it to configure the `ValidationMessagesLoader` .
-By default it will use the `StaticMessageLoader`, but you can provide another loader instead as a parameter of this method.
+By default it will use the `MessageStaticLoader` and will load predefined messages for you, but you can provide another loader instead as a parameter of this method.

-For now ng2-custom-validation requires HttpModule from `@angular/http` (this will change soon).

 ```ts
 import { NgModule }      from '@angular/core';